Before Getting Snippy And Lippy

-If you spot us looking at you, we ain’t looking for trouble, we’re validating you as a person, because we were raised to look folks in the eye, instead of avoiding their gaze.
-And, we smile at folks we don’t even know.
-It’s because we love the feeling of watching the smiles of others break free from social stupification.
+If you spot us looking at you, we ain’t looking for trouble, we’re validating you as a person.
+We were raised to look folks in the eye instead of avoiding their gaze.
+And we smile at folks we don’t even know, it’s because we love the feeling of watching the smiles of others break the bonds of social stupification.

-Heck yeah, we are old fashioned.
-Why, we’re so bad that if you drop money on the floor, we’ll go way out of our way to return it.
-Not only that, but believe it or not, we old fuddy-duddies open doors for others, let them go first at checkouts, and find ways to help folks, not screw them.
+Heck yeah, we’re old fashioned!
+Why, we’re so bad that if you drop money on the floor we’ll go way out of our way to return it.
+Not only that, but believe it or not, we old fuddy-duddies open doors for others, let folks with fewer items go first at checkouts and find ways to help folks, not screw them.

-It ain’t real hard to spot us at sporting events either, because we’re the first ones standing proudly as we sing our national anthem loudly, with our eyes on our flag, not our iphones.
-And, we not only know all the of words to it, we actually believe them.
+It ain’t real hard to spot us at sporting events either, because we’re the first ones standing proudly as we sing our national anthem loudly.
+Our eyes on our flag as we join in, not our phones and we not only know all the of words to our anthem, we actually believe them.

-While youth might only be familiar with Star Wars, we remember real wars, like World War II, the Korean War, the Cold War, the Gulf War, and the Afghanistan ‘conflict’.
-And trust us, the admission to them was a lot more costly than tickets to the fictional exploits of Skywalkers, and they were one hell of a lot less entertaining.
+While youth might only be familiar with Star Wars, we remember real wars.
+Was like World War I an II, the Korean War, the Cold War, the Gulf War and the Afghanistan ‘conflict’.
+And trust us, the admission to them wars was a lot more costly than tickets to the fictional exploits of sky walkers and they were one hell of a lot less entertaining.

-Yes, we are growing ancient, and are well aware that we live in a different age today.
-But for us, it is only one of many.
+Yes, we’re growing ancient and are well aware we live in a different age today.
+But for us, it’s only one age of many.
 You see, while some may have only known this age, there’s a whole heap of us who have lived through the Steam Age, the Jet Age, the Atomic Age, the Space Age and the Digital Age.

-You might consider us to be naive and vulnerable because we trust strangers, but here’s something you should know: animals do not get to be our age by being weak or stupid.
-Fool us once, shame on us, Fool us twice, and we’ll slap your butt with a restraining order.
-But, before you attempt to fool us three times, you’d be right wise to reflect on the fact that most of us are real handy, and downright comfortable, with the operation of guns.
+You might consider us to be naïve and vulnerable because we trust strangers, but here’s something you should know: folks don’t get to be our age by being weak or stupid.
+Fool us once, shame on us.
+Fool us twice, and we’ll slap your butt with a restraining order.
+But, before you attempt to fool us three times, you’d be right wise to reflect on the fact that most of us are real handy and downright comfortable with and proficient at the operation of a multiple number of weapons.

 If you bump into us on the sidewalk, we’ll meekly apologize.
-If you pass us on the street, we’ll nod, smile and say hi.
+If you pass us on the street, we’ll nod, smile and say “Hi!”.
 You see, we respect people even when they don’t respect themselves.
-That’s why we get so darn angry and upset when someone curses in public, or when parents expose their kids to all of the filth and dirty language on TV and in movies today.
+That’s why we get so darn angry and upset when someone curses in public and when parents expose their kids to all of the violent filth and dirty language on TV and in movies today.

-You see, we have moral courage and personal integrity that we didn’t win playing a video game, and we have moved way beyond the need to brag (unless of course it is about our kids and grand-kids).
-We remove our hats out of respect in homes, restaurants and places of worship, and believe in the magic of saying “Yes ma’am”, “Yes sir”, “Please”, and “Thank you”.
+You see, we have moral courage and personal integrity that we didn’t win playing a video game.
+We’ve moved way beyond the need to brag (unless of course it’s about our kids and grandkids).
+We remove our hats out of respect in homes, restaurants and places of worship and believe in the magic of saying “Yes ma’am”, “Yes sir”, “Please” and “Thank you”.

 Each of us have experienced devastating loss, but we’ve also known spectacular joy.
-We know all too well what it feels like to be overwhelmed, and the soul-numbing loneliness of when no one is around.
-We have known crushing defeat, but we have also known exhilarating and heart pounding victory.
+We know all too well what it feels like to be overwhelmed and the soul-numbing loneliness of when no one’s around.
+We’ve known crushing defeat, but we’ve also known exhilarating and heart pounding victory.

-Yes, I admit that we’re a might slower than we used to be, but only part of that is due to our age The rest is due to the fact that we’re just not in any darn rush to reach the end.
+Yes, I admit that we’re a might slower than we used to be, but only part of that is due to our age.
+The rest is due to the fact that we’re just not in any darn rush to reach the end anymore.
 So, the next time that you find yourself getting a little impatient with us, please don’t.
-Instead of wishing we’d hurry up, remind yourself that soon enough you will be old too, and remember that how you treat us, is teaching your children about how to one day treat you.
+Instead of wishing we’d hurry up, remind yourself that soon enough you’ll be old too and how you treat us is teaching your children about how to one day treat you.